ganeswar07/Weather-App/README.md

 - **Coding Style:**
   - Please follow the existing coding style used in the project.
 Consistency makes it easier for everyone to read and maintain the codebase.

+- **API Key Validation:**
+  - Ensure that OpenWeatherMap API key is valid.
+  - If you encounter issues with the API key, please go to the [OpenWeatherMap website](https://openweathermap.org/) and obtain your own API key.

 ## Acknowledgments